+FDIC coverage

-- FDIC coverage - Obligations of the United States or its agencies and instrumentalities (except for derivatives and mortgage pass-through securities) - State, city, county, school, or road district general obligation or revenue bonds, except that outof-state bonds shall be limited to general obligation bonds - City of Grand Prairie revenue bonds or general obligation bonds, time warrants, tax notes and certificates of obligation - The securities must be rated at least A by at least on of the nationally recognized rating services.
+- Obligations of the United States or its agencies and instrumentalities (except for derivatives and mortgage pass-through securities) - State, city, county, school, or road district general obligation or revenue bonds, except that outof-state bonds shall be limited to general obligation bonds - City of Grand Prairie revenue bonds or general obligation bonds, time warrants, tax notes and certificates of obligation - A Letter of Credit issued by a Federal Home Loan Bank

+The securities must be rated at least A by at least one of the nationally recognized rating services.
 Collateral consisting of out-of-state bonds shall be limited to ten percent (10%) of the total collateral pledged by a financial institution.